 Step 1: Acquire a New PCV Valve

 PCV valves are relatively cheap.
-They’re alot less expensive if you buy them online vs an auto parts store.
-I bought this PCV valve from Amazon.
+They’re a lot less expensive if you buy them online vs an auto parts store.
+The genuine Toyota genuine Toyota PCV valve (Toyota Part# 12204-22041) is recommended.
+Alternatively, you can also buy 3rd party units, like this Fram on I bought.

 Step 2: Pop the Hood and Remove the Plastic Engine Cover.